-The U.S. provides details about the charges against Raúl Castro for murder
+The U.S. provides details on the charges against Raúl Castro for murder

-The U.S. details the formal charges against Raúl Castro for the downing of planes belonging to Brothers to the Rescue in 1996, with charges of murder and life imprisonment.
+The U.S. details the formal accusation against Raúl Castro for the downing of Brothers to the Rescue planes in 1996, with charges of murder and life imprisonment.

 Raúl CastroPhoto © Estudios Revolución

-The United States Department of Justice declassified on Wednesday an expanded formal indictment against Raúl Castro Ruz, aged 94, and five former Cuban military personnel for their alleged role in the downing of two civilian aircraft from Brothers to the Rescue on February 24, 1996, over international waters of the Florida Strait.
+The United States Department of Justice declassified on Wednesday an expanded formal indictment against Raúl Castro Ruz, 94 years old, and five former Cuban military officers for their alleged role in the shooting down of two civilian aircraft from Brothers to the Rescue on February 24, 1996, over international waters of the Florida Straits.

-The charges include conspiracy to murder U.S. nationals, two counts of aircraft destruction, and four individual counts of murder for the deaths of Carlos Costa, Armando Alejandre Jr., Mario de la Peña, and Pablo Morales, three of whom are U.S. citizens and one a legal resident.
+The charges include conspiracy to assassinate U.S. nationals, two counts of aircraft destruction, and four individual counts of murder for the deaths of Carlos Costa, Armando Alejandre Jr., Mario de la Peña, and Pablo Morales, three of whom are U.S. citizens and one is a legal resident.

 The acting attorney general Todd Blanche made the announcement at the Freedom Tower in Miami and was direct in his message.